-Fredson Paixão is a Brazilian jiu-jitsu black belt under master Osvaldo Alves, and a former International Brazilian Jiu-Jitsu (IBJJF) World Champion who held numerous important titles in Grappling.
-Paixão was also famed for going from purple belt straight to black belt without stopping at brown belt, one of the rare cases recorded in the history of this martial art.
-In 2005 Fredson’s career started shifting towards mixed martial arts (MMA), going on to compete in important promotions such as Jungle Fight, WEC, and the UFC.
+Fredson Paixão is a Brazilian jiu-jitsu black belt under master Osvaldo Alves, and a former International Brazilian Jiu-Jitsu Federation (IBJJF) World Champion.
+Paixão was also well known for going from the purple belt rank straight to black belt without stopping at brown belt, one of the rare cases recorded of such a promotion in this sport/martial art.
+In 2005 Fredson’s career shifted towards mixed martial arts (MMA), going on to compete in important promotions such as Jungle Fight, WEC, and the UFC.
 After his retirement from competition, in December 2017, Fredson was accused of assaulting his student, Michael Stolin, and later forced to pay compensation for the assault.

 Full Name: Fredson Paixão Melo

-- Desafio Olivertur de Lutas Casadas (2002 – victory over Robson Moura)
+- 1st Place Desafio Olivertur de Lutas Casadas (2002 – victory over Robson Moura)